frymanofer/ReactNative_WakeWordDetection/README.md

 This example in the Git repository enables Android functionality in both the foreground and background, and iOS functionality in the foreground.
 However, we have developed an advanced SDK that allows the microphone to be activated from a complete shutdown state on Android and from the background state on iOS.
 If you require this capability for your app, please reach out to us at ofer@davoice.io.

 #### Example for iOS Background State

+The example below, built in React Native, demonstrates this approach.
+The function backgroundMicEmptyListener() creates a minimal listener with negligible CPU impact, only processing the function call and return.

 Apple restricts background microphone access for privacy and battery efficiency.
 However, certain applications, such as security apps, car controlling apps, apps for the blind or visually impaired may require this functionality.